Quadratic growth of geodesics on the two-sphere

-The definition of the link $L_1$ and of the free homotopy classes $y_{(p,q)}$ of loops in the complement of $L_1$ will be given in Section \ref{homo}.
-The strategy of the proof in this case is to first choose a model contact form $\lambda_m$ and explicitly calculate its action-filtered cylindrical contact homology $HC_\ast^{y_{(p,q)},\le T}(\lambda_m,L)$ in the homotopy classes $y_{(p,q)}$.
+A precise definition of the link $L_1$ and of the free homotopy classes $y_{(p,q)}$ of loops in the complement of $L_1$ will be given in Section \ref{homo}.
+The strategy of the proof in this case is to first choose a model contact form $\lambda_m$ and explicitly calculate its action-filtered cylindrical contact homology $HC_\ast^{y_{(p,q)},\le T}(\lambda_m,L)$ in the free homotopy classes $y_{(p,q)}$ of the complement of~$L$, as defined in~\cite{Momin}.
 Then, we use a neck stretching argument to show that $\lambda$ also has to have a periodic Reeb orbit in this homotopy class.
 This will also give us qualitative information about the existing geodesics.
-In this step, the form of the link will be essential to control the limit of sequences of holomorphic curves.
+In this step, the form of the link will be essential to control limits of sequences of holomorphic curves.
 Our model contact form will be defined by the lift of the Hilbert contact form of a certain sphere of revolution.
 Using an explicit formula for a return map to a Birkhoff annulus of a special geodesic, we are able to determine all closed geodesics in the chosen homotopy classes.
 After a Morse-Bott perturbation, we obtain a family of contact forms on $S^3$ whose filtered homology we can calculate up to an arbitrarily large filtration value.